janko33bd/lighthouse-1/README.md

 server running.
 We hope to have this service up and running ASAP.

 This is project is now considered maintained again.
-However it was primarily updated as a proof of concept for it's main dependency
-[bitcoinj.cash](http://bitcoinj.cash) and as such no significant new development is currently planned beyond building a deploying a working lighthouse server and cleaning up the build process to make it seamless.
+However it was primarily updated as a proof of concept for it's main dependency mia and as such no significant new development is currently planned beyond building a deploying a working lighthouse server and cleaning up the build process to make it seamless.

-If you would like to contribute to the project please get in touch on the bitcoinj.cash [mailing list](https://groups.google.com/forum/#!forum/bitcoinj-cash)
+If you would like to contribute to the project please get in touch on gitter.

 # how to tweak the user interface